Covid-19 coronavirus: New rules for online shopping during the lockdown

 If you need something like a new board game or shoes, you might still be able to buy them online as long as the business is still able to operate with all its employees at home.

-However, some online stories will not be able to operate, which could see the availability of products online reduced for this period.
+However, some online stores will not be able to operate, which could see the availability of products online reduced for this period.

 Available options for online shopping include Facebook Marketplace and Trade Me, as long as items are posted and collected in a way that don't involve close proximity between two people.